5 Remedies For Bone Pain

 2. Cod liver oil

-Extracted from cod liver, this oil is used as an essential remedy to fight arthrosis, an illness that affects the joints and causes pain and discomfort in the bones.
+Extracted from cod liver, this oil is used as an essential remedy to fight arthrosis, an illness that affects the joints, wearing them away, and causing pain and discomfort in the bones.

 In the past, it was recommended for the development of the skeletal system in children.
 However, nowadays it’s used as a supplement to improve pain symptoms.

 It can be used in different ways, although the most common options are ginger tea and compresses.
-The grated root in warm water can be used to calm the pain in the affected area.
+In both cases the ginger is pulped and combine with hot water.

 It’s most commonly used as an infusion.